Vacancy announcement – SPRFMO Executive Secretary

 The Convention holds particular significance for the economic and geographical considerations and the special requirements of developing States.
 This is particularly the case for the least developed among them, such as small island developing States, as well as territories and possessions, and their coastal communities, in relation to the conservation, management and sustainable development of fishery resources and equitable benefit from those resources.

-Australia agreed to host the 2017 commission meeting in Adelaide, South Australia from 18 -22 January 2017, preceded by a meeting of the Compliance and Technical Committee from 14 -16 January 2017.
+Peru agreed to host the 2018 commission meeting in Lima, Peru, in January 2018, which will be preceded by a meeting of the Compliance and Technical Committee.